-1. Incorrect threading: One of the most common reasons your sewing machine might be jamming is because the thread has been incorrectly threaded through the machine.
-This can cause a number of problems, including tension issues and skipped stitches.
+1. Incorrect threading: One of the most common reasons your sewing machine might be jamming is that the thread has been incorrectly threaded through the machine.
+This can cause several problems, including tension issues and skipped stitches.

 2. Poorly-fitting bobbin: Another common reason for sewing machine jams is a poorly-fitting bobbin.
-If the bobbin is not properly seated in the machine, it can cause a number of problems, including skipped stitches and tension issues.
+If the bobbin is not seated correctly in the machine, it can cause many problems, including skipped stitches and tension issues.

 3. Dirty needles: Sewing machine needles can become clogged with lint and dust over time, which can cause them to skip stitches or jam the machine.
 Be sure to clean your needles regularly to prevent this from happening.

-5. Poorly-oiled sewing machine: A sewing machine that is not oiled correctly can also cause jams.
+5. Poorly-oiled sewing machine: A machine not oiled correctly can also cause jams.
 Be sure to oil your machine regularly according to the manufacturer’s instructions.

 6. Foreign objects in the feed dogs: The feed dogs are responsible for moving the fabric through the sewing machine.
-If there are any foreign objects in the way, such as lint or thread, it can cause the feed dogs to jam.
+Any foreign objects in the way, such as lint or thread, can cause the feed dogs to jam.
 Be sure to clean the feed dogs regularly to prevent this from happening.